jack-hanlon/jack-hanlon.github.io/_posts/cube_iterator.md

+ ---
+layout: post
+title: Triangle Numbers can be used to calculate Cube Volumes
+date: 2021-06-21
+published: true
+categories: tutorials
+---

  # Triangle Numbers iterate cube volume
  The growth rate of discretely defined integer n cubes can be calculated by analyzing the effective differential between the $n^{3}$ value of each consecutive cube.
  Suppose n: 1      2       3      4      5